tlhunter/node-grille/README.md

 }
 ```

-## Classes
+## Class Breakdown

-* Worksheet: A single worksheet
+* Worksheet: Represents a single tab in a Google Spreadsheet
-* Spreadsheet: A collection of worksheets
+* Spreadsheet: Represents a Google Spreadsheet
-* Grille: The CMS
+* Grille: Persists and loads data related to a Spreadsheet